 The website provides a Masthead.

 Funded by / Ownership

 Harper’s Magazine is owned by the Harper’s Magazine Foundation, which is a nonprofit based in New York City.
 The Foundation is headed by John R. MacArthur who primarily funds the magazine.
 Revenue is generated through advertising, subscriptions, and the sale of merchandise.

 Analysis / Bias

 In review, Harper’s Magazine publishes long-form narrative journalism and essays in print and with limited access on the website.
 Topics consist of culture, politics and social issues from a moderately liberal perspective.
 Headlines contain moderately loaded language such as this: Left of Europe and this Never Would I Ever, which showcases President Trump’s inconsistencies with his statements.
-The magazine and website also features Harper’s Index, which presents interesting factual statistics.
+The magazine and website also feature Harper’s Index, which presents interesting factual statistics.
 Editorially, most stories moderately favor the left and are very well written for an educated reader.

 Failed Fact Checks